kneath/kneath.github.com/handbook/index.md

 Here's something that feels like a moral imperative for me to communicate: <em class="highlight">the time is now to learn how to use these tools, or you will be used by them</em>.
 If you do any kind of knowledge work (research, spreadsheets, anything done on a computer) you need to learn to use these tools.
 You can also learn how to weld, wire up homes, be a good mother, run an excavator, or be a good therapist.
 My point is that powerful, greedy people _will_ be using these tools.
 Fight fire with fire.
 Learn these tools and wrap your head around them.

 I've created this handbook to help you learn how to use these tools.
-This isn't a handbook for automating your job or how to put these tools to work.
-I want you to wrap your head around this new technology and learn how to use it for yourself.
+This isn't about automating your job or any specific end result.
+I want you to wrap your head around this new technology and learn how to use it for yourself. _Learn how to learn_.

 ----